Western Governors University: Assessments

 The university assesses students using performance-based and objective assessments.

 Performance-based assessments are normally completed by submitting written assignments.
 Submissions are checked for academic integrity using the online plagiarism checker Unicheck by comparing them to a database of other documents submitted to WGU and other universities and other resources available online.
 Students are graded on their level of competency by comparing the submitted work to a rubric which describes the standards that the submitted work must meet.
 A student can only pass a performance-based assessment by achieving a "competent" score on each rubric point.

 Objective assessments usually consist of exams created by the university which contain multiple-choice, multiple-answer, true-false and/or matching questions.
 Exams are taken online and are monitored by an online proctoring service such as ProctorU or Examity using a university-approved webcam and screen sharing software.
 Some objective assessments require students to obtain a professional certification, many of which require students to attend a commercial testing center such as Pearson VUE to complete the relevant exam(s).
 University-created exams can only be passed by achieving a minimum overall grade that demonstrates competency in the course, while professional certification exams have their own grading methodology and passing score set by their governing body.

 There are no open-book or un-proctored exams.

 Admissions

 WGU has a multi-step admissions process.
 Admissions requirements differ depending on which academic program the student chooses to attend.

 Graduate admissions

 To qualify for the general graduate admission requirement the applicant must have earned a bachelor's degree from an accredited institution and complete an interview with the enrollment office.
-Each of the four colleges also have their own specific admission requirements as well.
+Each of the four Schools also have their own specific admission requirements as well.